iisc-seal/droidracer/readme-droidRacer.txt

 5. Restart emulator

-6. Install AbcClientApp from droidRacer-related-files repo (https://bitbucket.org/hppulse/droidracer-related-files)
+6. Install AbcClientApp on the emulator from droidRacer-related-files repo (https://bitbucket.org/hppulse/droidracer-related-files)

 7. Create or push a file (using adb tool) called abc.txt to /mnt/sdcard/Download